Medellín, Colombia, is one of the most touristed city in the country for good reason—there are a lot of things to do in Medellín.

 A Traditional Colombian Alternative

 For another fun local meal that is also a monstrous portion (are you seeing the trend?) try Ajiaco.
-This popular dish typically is made with chicken, three varieties of potatoes, Peruvian corn, an herb called
+This popular dish is typically made with chicken, three varieties of potatoes, Peruvian corn, and an herb called

 The best one that I had was at Mondongos.
-It cost only 24,500k COP ($7.80 USD).
+It cost only 24,500k COP (a little over $5 USD).
 There are two locations, and one was just a block or two from my Airbnb in the Laureles neighborhood.
 One of the other locations is in the Poblado neighborhood, where most tourists stay when they visit Medellin.
 They have a third location in Miami in the USA.